KraftyB/KraftyB/README.md

 ## Hi there 👋
+- 🔭 I’m currently working on an anniversary gift.
+- 🌱 I’m currently learning how to make 2 devises talk to eachother across the internet.
+- 🤔 I’m looking for help with why my http requests randomly take an extra 5-20sec not visible on nginx logs.
+- 📫 How to reach me: craftybuilder@gmail.com
+- ⚡ Fun fact: I'm crying.

 <!--
 **KraftyB/KraftyB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.